 Perhaps it’s no surprise that some businesses opt out of the Black Friday madness altogether.
 US outdoor equipment retailer Recreational Equipment Inc. (REI) chose not to open on Black Friday last year and is doing the same this year.

-After several widely-reported in-store incidents of bad behavior during 2014’s sales hysteria, ASDA chose to distance itself from Black Friday saying it would instead focus on delivering excellent value year-round.
+After several widely-reported in-store incidents of bad behavior during 2014’s sales hysteria, British supermarket chain ASDA chose to distance itself from Black Friday saying it would instead focus on delivering excellent value year-round.
+In 2018, Primark, B&W, and Marks & Spencer stated they would not be taking part in Black Friday.

 Businesses participating in these kinds of seasonal sales events need to tread a fine line between retaining market share during the busy consumer period and not cannibalizing their own sales.
 The toughness of this dilemma reflects the challenges of the competitive retail landscape.